ForNeVeR/Cesium/README.md

 (don't pass `-NoBuild` if you want to automatically rebuild the compiler before running the integration tests)

-If you debug integration tests and want to run just single test
+If you debug integration tests and want to run just a single test, use this shell command:

 ```console
 pwsh -c ./Cesium.IntegrationTests/Run-Tests.ps1 -TestCaseName quoted_include_fallback.c